 “The idea of credit carries a particular set of expectations and if the offered ‘credit’ products do not meet that expectation, consumers may be confused,” says Breagin K. Riley, assistant professor of marketing in Syracuse University’s Whitman School of Management.
 “However, I suspect this becomes apparent after the card has already been adopted – when it’s too late, not beforehand.”

 Neither prepaid cards nor debit cards report usage information to the major credit bureaus, which means they have absolutely no impact on your credit standing.
 That’s only logical, after all.

 While credit scores are increasingly thought of as indicators of overall responsibility given their use by employers, landlords, and other decision makers outside the lending community, they’re actually numerical manifestations of how trustworthy we are with other people’s money.
 They take into account the types of credit card, loan, and investment accounts we have open, how long we’ve had them, how much of our available funds we actually spend, and our history making payments on those accounts.
 When you consider that prepaid/debit card use entails loading and spending your own money, it’s obvious they don’t quite fit the equation.

-Sure, you can use a prepaid card to pay monthly bills for utilities, cell phone service, etc., which one could argue are being extended to you as credit in that you pay later for something you get now.
-But isn’t it perhaps more appropriate to ask why those companies don’t report on a monthly basis their billing and payment data to the bureaus themselves?
-You can’t tell whether a payment is on time or for the full amount owed just by looking at prepaid card transactions.
+Sure, you can use a prepaid card or a debit card to pay monthly bills for utilities, cell phone service, etc. – which one could argue are being extended to you as credit since you pay later for something you get now.
+Heck, you can even choose a “credit” option when paying with a debit card at the point of sale.
+But isn’t it perhaps more appropriate to ask why issuers don’t themselves report billing and payment data to the major credit bureaus on a monthly basis?
+You can’t tell whether a payment is made on time or for the full amount owed just by looking at prepaid and debit card transactions.